OfficeDev/outlook-dev-docs/docs/actionable-messages/email-dev-dashboard.md

 This section is only applicable when your scope of submission to enable actionable messages is **Test Users**.

-In this section provide a list of Office 365 email users in your organization, separated by a semi-colon (`;`).
+In this section provide a list of Microsoft 365 email users in your organization, separated by a semi-colon (`;`).
 This will help you to test your actionable messages integration on a few users, before creating an **Organization** or **Global** scope submission.

 ### Contact info